Gusinje: History

 In 1893, Gusinje had 1,600 households, 5 mosques and 240 shops.
 The districts were part of the Sanjak of Novi Pazar of the Kosovo Vilayet until October 1912 (de jure, until 1913).
 The Montenegrin army captured the region and entered Plav on 19 October and 20 October.
 Its entry was followed by a period of harsh military administration which until March 1913 had caused up to more than 1,800 killings of locals and 12,000 forced conversions to Christian Orthodoxy.
 In the aftermath of the Balkan Wars, Gusinje became a subject of dispute between newly independent Albania and Montenegro.
 Nicholas I of Montenegro in the London Peace Conference asked for the region of Kelmendi as otherwise communication between the capital of Podgorica and the new eastern provinces of Montenegro would be blocked.
 As Kelmendi finally became part of Albania, Gusinje was given to Montenegro with the provision that the people of Kelmendi would have free passage to the town.
 About 2000 Albanian refugees from Gusinje and Plav were reported in Shkodra in 1913 by the director of the Red Cross which was stationed in the city.
 The beginning of WWI in practice stopped the implementation of any agreement.
 In 1919, the decision was reaffirmed but the border was closed.
 In Albania, the closing of the border between Malësia and Gusinje has been seen as a main cause for the interwar impoverishment of areas like Kelmendi and Shala, which were deprived from access to their traditional market town.

-The entry of the Montenegrin army in 1912-13 and the Yugoslav army after 1919 in Gusinje was accompanied by repressive policies against the local population.In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Plav, Gusinje and Rozaje districts, fighting against the inclusion of Sandzak in the Kingdom of Serbs, Croats and Slovenes.
+The entry of the Montenegrin army in 1912-13 and the Yugoslav army after 1919 in Gusinje was accompanied by repressive policies against the local population.In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Plav, Gusinje and Rozaje districts, fighting against the inclusion of Sandžak in the Kingdom of Serbs, Croats and Slovenes.
 As a result, during the Serbian army's second occupation of Gusinje, which took place in 1919, Serb forces attacked Albanian populations in Plav and Gusinje, which had appealed to the British government for protection.
 About 450 local civilians were killed after the uprising was quelled.
 These events resulted in a large influx of Albanians migrating to Albania.
 These events remain a matter of dispute in modern Montenegrin politics.
 In 2013, the President of Montenegro Filip Vujanović made one of the first direct acknowledgments of the events in Montenegrin politics in a ceremony in Berane where he declared that the crimes performed in Plav and Gusinje are the dark side of the Montenegrin history.

 Gusinje became part of Albania in WWII by Fascist Italy and then Nazi Germany to win the support of the local population.
 After the war, the 1913 borders were reaffirmed.
 Gusinje's status as a distinct municipality was revoked in 1953.
 Along with other reasons it fueled immigration and impoverishment in the town and the municipality.
 In 2014, Gusinje regained its municipal status.